WSSD Reopening Questions and Answers - September 22, 2020

 Q: What social distancing standard will the WSSD use for classrooms?

 A: On July 16, the Pennsylvania Department of Education released new guidance that is comprehensive and definitive regarding physical distancing of at least six feet among students and staff.
 Fortunately, the WSSD was already planning to use a minimum distance of six feet from one another in classrooms.
 This is the generally accepted “gold standard” for social distancing.

-Classroom space will be reorganized to provide the utmost space for students; individual student desks will be spaced accordingly with social distancing of six feet.
-Classroom spaces will be organized with student desks facing the same direction and students being assigned to a specific seat in the classroom.
-Unnecessary furnishings from classrooms will be removed to provide maximum space for social distancing.
+Classroom space has been reorganized to provide the utmost space for students; individual student desks will be spaced accordingly with social distancing of six feet.
+Classroom spaces have been organized with student desks facing the same direction and students being assigned to a specific seat in the classroom.
+Unnecessary furnishings from classrooms have been removed to provide maximum space for social distancing.
 In small group instruction rooms where six foot distancing is not possible, additional PPE will be utilized.

-Outdoor spaces will be explored to implement social distancing strategies for all areas.
+Outdoor spaces have been explored to implement social distancing strategies for all areas.
 Weather permitting, teachers can utilize outdoor spaces in and around the building for instructional purposes.
 Designated areas will be identified for specific classrooms so as not to intrude on social distancing.

 Student transitions and groupings of students will be developed in order to find ways to limit the number of individuals that students and staff come in contact with on a daily basis.
 Classes will be staggered to limit numbers in hallways at any time.
 Procedures will be developed in large common areas to ensure social distancing guidelines are followed and allow for students and staff to maintain a high degree of safety.